transdigiware/blockchain/howto/ibp-console-build-network.md

 In this tutorial, we create two organizations, one which will own a peer and another which will own an ordering service.
 Each organization needs a CA to issue its certificates, therefore we need to create **two CAs**.
 For the purpose of this tutorial, **we will create only one CA at a time**.

-Watch the following video to learn about the process to create the peer's organization and the peer (for video tutorials on how how to create an ordering service and a channel, see [video series](https://developer.ibm.com/series/ibm-blockchain-platform-console-video-series/){: external}):
+Watch the following video to learn about the process to create the peer's organization and the peer (for video tutorials on how how to create an ordering service and a channel, see [video series](https://developer.ibm.com/series/ibm-blockchain-platform-console-video-series/){: external}:

 <p>
   <div class="embed-responsive embed-responsive-16by9" data-hd-video="video">